CipherOne/C./README.md

 <br>
 <br>
 <br>
-Eternally Patented private proerty of Dr. Todd Allen Clark over, including but not limited to, all computers, all computer programmers, and all IT techs dba it in TAN.
+Eternally Patented private property of Dr. Todd Allen Clark over, including but not limited to, all computers, all computer programmers, and all IT techs dba it in TAN.